ubco-cmps/data301_course/notes/setup/install_ds_stack_mac.md

 These instructions will walk you through installing the required Data Science software stack for {{ COURSE_CODE }}.
 Before starting, ensure that your laptop meets the minimum requirements:

-- Runs macOS Catalina (10.15.x) or macOS BigSur (11.4).
-BigSur is recommended; older operating systems are possible but not recommended unless there is no other choice.
+- Runs macOS Catalina (10.15.x), macOS BigSur (11.4) or newer. macOS Monterey (12.x) is recommended; older operating systems are possible but not recommended unless there is no other choice.
 - Can connect to networks via a wireless connection
 - Has at least 25 GB disk space available
 - Has at least 4 GB of RAM (more is better, 8GB is recommended)